-Citizens for 1 Greater New Orleans: Steel MagNOL(i)As
+Citizens for 1 Greater New Orleans:

 After putting some 30 or more years into these pursuits, she scaled back and began planning a sort of quasi-retirement.

 "You hit your 70s and you're ready to sit on a mountain top for three months communing with the spirits," she said.